josephmoresena/Rxmxnx.JNetInterface/README.md

   temporary direct buffer of the specified capacity and executes the delegate, including a state object and returning its result.
 Once execution is completed, the buffer is discarded.

+**Notes:**

-**Note:** The `WithDirectBuffer` methods may allocate memory on the stack if the configured usable stack byte limit is not exceeded.
+- The `WithDirectBuffer` methods may allocate memory on the stack if the configured usable stack byte limit is not exceeded.
+- In .NET 9.0+, the generic state type parameter allows `ref struct`.

 ### Java Error Handling

-JNI allows handling errors and exceptions within native code. `Rxmxnx.JNetInterface` follows the same principle but in a more NET-friendly manner.
+JNI allows handling errors and exceptions within native code. `Rxmxnx.JNetInterface` follows the same principle but in a more .NET-friendly manner.

 Just like in Java, the `java.Lang.Throwable` class hierarchy is: